OhYash/360-Panorama-Generator/README.md

 	./stitcher images/flower/* --output flower.jpg

-or to stitch the images in the UAV foler as a stereographic image :
+or to stitch the images in the UAV folder as a stereographic image :

 	./stitcher images/uav/* --warp stereographic --output UAV_stereographic.jpg